fjod/Reinforced-wiki/Unit-Test.md

 ## Commands consistence

-Basic Tecture checks validates command annotation to correspond to initial value.
-Can be disabled by removing `.Basics` call from validation generator's configuration ([here](https://github.com/reinforced/Reinforced.Tecture/blob/master/Playground/Reinforced.Samples.ToyFactory.Tests/Infrastructure/TectureCase.cs#L49)).
+Basic Tecture checks validate command annotation, so it should correspond to it's initial value.
+It can be disabled by removing `.Basics` call from validation generator configuration ([here](https://github.com/reinforced/Reinforced.Tecture/blob/master/Playground/Reinforced.Samples.ToyFactory.Tests/Infrastructure/TectureCase.cs#L49)).

 Default checks for `Add` and `Delete`/`DeletePk` commands validate the state of entity that is being added or deleted.
 Default checks for SqlStroke validates SQL command checks and parameters... et cetera, et cetera.

 So therefore we have plenty of check places that are basically enough to catch critical or ruining regression changes in business logic.
 The more tests you create - the more cases you cover - the more stability you have.

-# What I do if unit test fails?
+# What do I do if unit test fails?

 Pay attention.